nklein/keepintouch/README.md

 #### Setup in the `website` directory

-Fetch all of the application dependencies by going typing: `composer install`.
+Fetch all of the application dependencies by typing: `composer install`.

 Make sure the `.env` file has the correct database information in it and has the `CI_ENVIRONMENT` is set to `development`.